-A minimum of 48 credit hours beyond the master's degree is required for the PhD degree: 24 credit hours in coursework (8 courses) that includes advanced courses in sociological theory and in research methods; and 24 credit hours in doctoral research.
-At least 12 credit hours (4 courses) must be completed at the 600 level.
-Six credit hours are permitted outside the Sociology Department.
+A minimum of 51 credit hours beyond the Master's degree is required for the PhD degree: These hours include 24 credit hours of Doctoral Research and Dissertation and a minimum of 27 hours in graduate course work (9 courses).
+Students must also pass two qualifying exams, one each in theory and in methods, no later than the beginning of the third year of study; a comprehensive examination in one of the three areas of concentration (criminology, environmental sociology, and political economy), pass the defense of their dissertation proposal, write a dissertation based on original research, and pass a final oral examination on the dissertation.
 PhD students should complete Qualifying Examinations in sociological theory and research methods at the end of their first year of study, if possible.
-At the completion of coursework and prior to dissertation work, students must complete one Specialty Examination in their interest areas.
+At the completion of coursework and prior to dissertation work, students must complete one Comprehensive Examination in their specialty area.